lukedeo/option-parser/README.md

 # 🚧 HELP!

-Some things I'd love to have but don't have the time to do:
+Some things I'd love to have but don't have the time to do (in order of priority):

+* Documentation!
+The library has a small surface area, but people shouldn't have to dig through a header file to find out how to do things...
-* Additional tests
+* Additional tests.
-* Positional arguments
+* Positional arguments.
 * Subparsers, though nice, might not be possible given the library structure.